 “Is this Dragon World?”
 I whisper.

 Before I can register he’s drawn a knife, he’s got one pressed against my throat.
-“Answer my question.”
-I can hear the leather on his fingerless gloves rubbing together as he tightens his grip.
-I didn’t realize he’d grabbed the back of my head with his other hand, but there it is, making sure I can’t get away.
+“Answer me.”
+He grabs the back of my head with his other hand, making sure I can’t get away.
+“Where are you from?”

 “Earth.
-San Francisco.”
-With each word, the blade cuts the tiniest bit deeper into my neck.
+Bay Area.”
+With each syllable, the blade cuts deeper into my neck.

-He gives me a hard stare, then lets me go.
-I stumble back and dab my throat, gaping dumbly at my blood-dotted fingers.
+He stares hard, then abruptly lets go.
+I stumble back and dab my throat, gaping at my bloody fingers.

-“Apologies.
-You’re not a threat, that much is clear.”
-He wipes his blade and slides it into a sheath on his buckle-coated chest.
-There are several others like it arranged in a diagonal line, going from his right shoulder to his left hip.
+“You are not a threat.
+That much is clear.”
+He flicks his knife into a chest-sheath.
+There are six others like it in a diagonal line, going from his right shoulder to his left hip.
 “May light find you in dark places.”
-He brushes past me.
+He brushes past me and starts walking.

-I’m in another dimension.
+I’m in a parallel dimension.
 My mouth drops open.

-He stops walking and stares me down.
+He stops, squares up with me, and stares me down.
 I’m suddenly aware of the distant birds, chirping faintly in the wooded backdrop.

 Finally, he says, “Another plane?”

 I raise my palms in a slow-the-hell-down gesture.
 “Velvet what?
 Arctic who?
-I’ve never wielded anything bigger than a butter knife, unless you’re counting World of Warcraft, where I traded Thunderfury for a—”
+The only things I’ve wielded are forks and butter knives, unless we’re talking World of Warcraft, where I traded Thunderfury for a—”